Trailertina/MythicPlusLoot/README.txt

-This version is in beta!

 I've tried to make a simple addon that easily tracks loot in M+ dungeons.
 Why?
 Because I'm too lazy to look though chat, find correct person and manually filter their loot for the item I want to inspect.
 This addon only shows gear and weapons in the loot frame.

 Future improvements:
+- Fix bugs/issues.
 - Only show loot equippable by class.

 Known bugs/issues:
-- Players not looting anything relevant sometimes shows up in loot frame anyway (looting sparks, gold etc.).
 - Loot frame position not saved from previous session and resets each time you log-in or use /reload.
+- Comparing items only works while holding down the SHIFT-key BEFORE hovering mouse over items in the loot frame.

-Bug fixes as of 25-01-2024:
+Bug fixes as of 27-01-2024:

 Header Hiding:
 Issue: Loot window's header unintentionally hidden with other dynamic content during FontString element hiding.